3 - Introduction to engagement

 H: Targets of the Stakeholder engagement

-H2: The Stakeholder engagement targets internal stakeholders (project team, employees and management).
+H2: Stakeholder engagement targets internal stakeholders (project team, employees and management).
 It is extended to at least one of the external stakeholders (clients or suppliers), depending on their impact in the Bilan Carbone®.

 I: Messages of the Stakeholder engagement

-J: Stakeholder engagement steps
+J: Stakeholder engagement stages

 Stakeholder engagement: